lyuwenhan/minecraft-java-edition-mods/infinity-fireworks/README.md

 Use a firework rocket -> rocket launches -> item count stays the same
 ```

-Field description:
+Field descriptions:

-- `Use a firework rocket` - Right-click a block or boost while gliding
+- `Use a firework rocket` - Right-click a block, or boost while gliding
-- `rocket launches` - Vanilla firework behavior still happens
+- `rocket launches` - Vanilla firework behavior still occurs
-- `item count stays the same` - The stack is not decremented
+- `item count stays the same` - The item stack is not decremented

 ## Behavior